Possible Bearish Inside Day Candle Pattern Detected for Natl Oilwell Var (NYSE:NOV) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Natl Oilwell Var (NYSE:NOV)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Natl Oilwell Var (NYSE:NOV) based on the price action in the company's shares.
-Today's price range of $12.86 and $13.10 is within yesterday's high and low of the day.
+Yesterday's price range of $12.69 and $13.11 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Natl Oilwell Var may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 National Oilwell Varco Inc. is a worldwide provider of equipment and components used in oil and gas drilling and production operations, oilfield services, and supply chain integration services to the upstream oil and gas industry.